dataeducator/healthy_heart/README.md

 Zephyr Healthcare Solutions

 #### __Business Case:__
-As a newly appointed lead of the data analytics team at Zephyr Healthcare Solutions,my team has been tasked with enhancing the company's diagnostic capabilities through advanced predictive modeling techniques.
+As a newly appointed lead of the data analytics team at Zephyr Healthcare Solutions,my team has been tasked with enhancing the company's diagnostic capabilities through advanced predictive modeling techniques for Heart Disease.

 # Data Understanding
 ### __Data Description:__